HISTORY OF NEUMANN UNIVERSITY

 Vaccinations against COVID-19 were developed by the end of 2020, and Americans began receiving inoculations in January of 2021.
 On June 10, 2021, Dr. Domes announced in an email to the campus community that vaccinations would be required (with few exceptions) for students, faculty, and staff in the fall of 2021.
 The plan was to return to in-person instruction wherever possible, and approximately two-thirds of fall 2021 courses were held in person with masks required indoors.
 The mask requirement was lifted in March 2022.

-On June 30, 2021, Dr. Chris Domes and Sr. Kathy Dougherty, OSF, congregational minister of the Sisters of St. Francis of Philadelphia, signed an agreement of sale for Neumann University to purchase Our Lady of Angels Convent, three other smaller buildings, and 63 acres from the Sisters, the congregation that founded the university in 1965.
+On June 30, 2021, Dr. Chris Domes and Sr. Mary Kathryn Dougherty, OSF, congregational minister of the Sisters of St. Francis of Philadelphia, signed an agreement of sale for Neumann University to purchase Our Lady of Angels Convent, three other smaller buildings, and 63 acres from the Sisters, the congregation that founded the university in 1965.
 The land is adjacent to the university’s campus, which almost doubled in size (from 70 acres to 133) with the sale.
 Part of the agreement stipulated that all 38 Sisters who lived in the convent at the time of the sale would be able to stay in the building for several years.